 It is located in Kollafjorour Bay, near Reykjavik, Iceland.
-The tower was erected in this country because it usually ranks as the most peaceful country in the world.
-Since the tower is about peace, it only fitted to place it in Iceland.
+The tower was erected in this country because it usually ranks as the most peaceful country globally.
+Since the tower is about peace, it is only fitted to place it in Iceland.

 Viðey Island, Kollafjörður Bay, near Reykjavík, Iceland

 Hours: Monday – Sunday 8pm – 0am

 It comprises a tall beam of light projected from a crystal stone monument with the inscription Imagine Peace carved into it in 24 different languages, located on the construction base.
 The engraving, which is also the name of the tower, references John Lennon’s peace campaign and his song Imagine.

 The monument represents a blend of history, art, and nature in a fascinating way.
 Visitors can get a chance to see the video screening on the tower, as narrated by Yoko Ono.